Zylann/godot_voxel/README.md

 - Voxel data is streamed from a variety of sources, which includes the ability to write your own
 - Minecraft-style blocky voxel terrain, with multiple materials and baked ambient occlusion
 - Smooth terrain using Dual Marching Cubes
-- Levels of details for smooth terrain (though not user editable yet)
+- Levels of detail for smooth terrain
 - Voxel storage using 8-bit channels for any general purpose

 What This Module Doesn't Provide
 -----------------------------------

-- Level of detail for blocky terrain
+- Levels of detail for blocky terrain
 - Game specific features such as cave generation or procedural trees (though it might include tools to help doing them)
 - Editor tools (only a few things are exposed)
 - Import and export of voxel formats